 Figure 2 – Fitted values from linear, poisson and logistic regression for SGA from mother age at enrollment.

+Score: 8; -2 for not correctly showing sample proportions of SGA within each unique age.

 8.a) Methods: a logistic regression with robust standard errors is used to compute the association between with the odds for small for gestational age (SGA) and logarithmically transformed maternal age at enrollment.
 95% confidence intervals and p-values from Wald-test are reported.
 The significance level is set to 5%.

 Results: According to the regression, for each 10% higher maternal age there is a tendency of 8.7% relative lower odds.
 It wouldn’t unusual to find this relative lower odd between 0 and 16.7%.
 We don’t reject null hypothesis of no association, p-value 0.052.

+Score: 9; -1 for the wrong p value; Even though the key used different log base, the p value should be the same.

 8b) The model on 6c just looks for a first order relationship between odds for SGA and maternal age at enrollment whereas the model on 8a seeks for a non linear relationship.
 Both models have a quite the same Wald test, but 8a model is includes the null value in it (so no non linear relationship, well at least with age logarithmilly transformed).
 Also the fitted values from both models as shown on the figure below are quite similar.
 Moreover to my knowledge there is no scientific reason for SGA to be related to log of mother age.
 So doing 8a we add difficulties without benefit for interpretation whereas 6c is simpler and easier to interpret.

+Score: 5;